Weyerhaeuser Book Award

 Award Details

 To have a book considered for the award, send one copy of the book to the address below.
 All submissions are added to the FHS Environmental History Bibliography.
 Every January, a list of books published during the previous year is compiled.
 Publishers for a select number of books are then requested to submit their book(s) for judging.
-Ratings from a panel of three judges are then compiled to determine the winner of the book award.
+A panel of three judges determine the winner of the book award.
 Announcement of the winner is made by September.
 The award committee is comprised of the previous recipient and two other scholars working in the field.

 Submit books to: